Exploration and Incentives in Reinforcement Learning: Our Algorithm: Hidden Hallucination

-To make this precise, we define a \emph{ledger}: the collection of trajectories from all past-phase hallucination episodes, in which some of the reward information may be altered.
-We consider four types of ledgers, which contain full information on transitions, but differ in the rewards: \begin{itemize} \item the \emph{raw ledger} $\ledrawl$ retains all information on rewards; \item the \emph{censored ledger} $\ledcensl$ removes all reward information; \item the \emph{honest ledger} $\ledhonl$ only retains reward information for fully-explored $\xah$ triples; \item the \emph{hallucinated ledger} $\ledhall$ removes reward information from all under-explored $\xah$ triples, and \emph{hallucinates} the rewards for all fully-explored $\xah$ triples. \end{itemize}
+To make this precise, we define a \emph{ledger}: the sequence of policy-trajectory pairs from all past-phase hallucination episodes $k\in \calK_{\ell}$, in which some of the reward information may be altered.
+In a formula, a ledger for phase $\ell$ is a tuple $ \rbr{ (\pi_k,\traj'_k):\; k\in \calK_{\ell}} $, where $\pi_k$ is a policy chosen in episode $k$, and $\traj'_k$ is some trajectory which has the same transitions as the true episode-$k$ trajectory $\traj_k$, but may modify or remove some of the rewards. \footnote{Removing a reward for a given stage of the trajectory can be implemented by replacing it with a special symbol such as $\bot$.} We consider four types of ledgers, depending on how the rewards are treated: \begin{itemize} \item the \emph{raw ledger} $\ledrawl$ retains all information on rewards; \item the \emph{censored ledger} $\ledcensl$ removes all reward information; \item the \emph{honest ledger} $\ledhonl$ retains reward information for fully-explored $\xah$ triples, but removes the rewards for all under-explored $\xah$ triples. \item the \emph{hallucinated ledger} $\ledhall$ removes reward information from all under-explored $\xah$ triples, and modifies (\emph{hallucinates}) the rewards for all fully-explored $\xah$ triples. \end{itemize}

 On hallucination episodes $\kexpl$, we reveal the hallucinated ledger $\ledhall$.
 All other episodes implement \emph{exploitation} by revealing the honest ledger $\ledhonl$.